harisphnx/Distributed_System_Simulator-DSS_py/README.md

 1. Download the files and copy `class_file.py` and `config.txt` to the folder where you want to work.
 2. Set the maximum number of machine instances you want to work with in `config.txt`.
-3. Create a file name `functions.py` and keep the functions that you want to assign as tasks to the machines.
+3. Create a file named `functions.py` and keep the functions that you want to assign as tasks to the machines.
 4. Create another file and start coding.
 Do include the line `from class_file import *` in your main code.

 ## Documentation